fengxia41103/myblog/content/thoughts/future value.md

 design, of course, and no one really keeps track of how many loads one does per week, and how many uses you will be doing in the next 5 years or before the machine is broken.
-But that's exactly how the price represents &mdash; one implicitly give each wash a price, multiplied over a time and FV back to the present!
+But that's exactly how the price represents &mdash; one implicitly gives each load a price, multiplied over a time span and FV back to the present!
 This explains exactly why ppl cares about quality &mdash; because one doesn't know how many times she is going to use the washing machine, the longer it last, or the more loads you throw at it, the greater its FV should be, then discounted to PV, it should have a higher price.
 Now if you buy it lower than the PV in your mind, you feel it is a good deal &mdash;
-this, I call it <span class="myhighlight">the truth of the consumer motives</span>.
+this, I call it <span class="myhighlight">the truth of the consumer threshold</span>.

 # FV the service

 The story doesn't end here.
 So after all, the logic of FV is correct?
-The financial gurus and manufacturer of consumer goods are all operating by the same logic.
+The financial gurus and manufacturer of consumer goods are all operating by the same principle.
 What about the present?
 We constantly hear the preach that happiness is about the present and one should live by the moment.
 Then how can one do that if one's consumer instinct is naturally about the future, about FV.
 Is there anything only valued at present?
-How about food? or services in general?
+How about food?
+Food is consumed in the moment, right?
+There isn't a future value associated with it, or is there?
+Or any other service, a haircut, a smile from a cashier, grocery shopping... transactions are done then and now, you pay, you get your goods, done, period.

 We don't lump sum future services and discount them to a PV price, do we? or we actually do?
 When I sit in a restaurant ordered a dish, am I only paying for this round, this dish, or there is a share of the well being of this restaurant tomorrow, and next week?
 Certainly the profit